foxhound87/rfx-stack/DOCUMENTATION.md

 The **dispatch()** function is handy to call an **action** when handle component events.
 It can also be called from another Store too.

-Use the dot notation to select a store key (defined on Setup Stores previously) and the name of the method/action:
+Use the dot notation to select a store key (defined in **Setup Stores** previously) and the name of the method/action:

 ```
 import { dispatch } from '../state/dispatcher';